olbiwan/uno/README.md

 # [Uno](https://en.wikipedia.org/wiki/Uno_(card_game))

-_This project was developed as part of the final course work for [PUCPR](https://www.pucpr.br).
-Inspired by the original [Space Invaders](https://jay-ithiel.github.io/space_invaders) idea built by the AWS team, the goal was to create an online version of the [**Uno**](https://en.wikipedia.org/wiki/Uno_(card_game)) game, with a special focus on minimizing costs and avoiding **Cloud Vendor Lock-In**._
+_This project was developed as part of the final work of the Postgraduate course at [PUCPR](https://www.pucpr.br).
+Inspired by the original idea of ​​[Space Invaders](https://jay-ithiel.github.io/space_invaders) developed by the AWS team, the objective is to create an online version of the game [**Uno** ](https://en.wikipedia.org/wiki/Uno_(card_game)), with a special focus on minimizing costs and avoiding **Cloud Vendor lock-in**._

-## ⚡️Run the project
+## Usage

-## 👨‍🎓 A little about the architecture
+## Architecture

-The architecture is based on Serverless, using [**Clojure**](https://clojure.org) for function development, with communication happening through HTTP calls.
-Depending on the platform, these functions are triggered via HTTP Trigger (in the case of [Azure Functions](https://azure.microsoft.com/en-us/products/functions)) or API Gateway (when using [AWS Lambda](https://aws.amazon.com/pt/pm/lambda)).
+The architecture is based on Serverless using [**Clojure**](https://clojure.org), with external communication through a REST API, and internal communication, depending on the platform, is triggered via HTTP Trigger (in this case from [Azure Functions](https://azure.microsoft.com/en-us/products/functions)) or API Gateway (when using [AWS Lambda](https://aws.amazon.com/pt/ pm/ lambda)).

-The architecture is organized into two main levels:
+Microservices are organized into two main levels:

 - First level (Interface and Orchestration):
-This level acts as the direct interface with user requests.
-Its responsibility is to orchestrate calls to services in the second level, integrating and composing the responses.
-It serves as the application’s entry point, handling external HTTP requests and coordinating interactions between different services.
+This level acts as a direct interface for user requests.
+Your responsibility is to orchestrate calls to second-level services, integrating and composing responses.
 - Second level (Application State Management):
-The second level is responsible for managing and updating the application state.
-It encapsulates the core business logic and performs operations that alter the system's state, such as data manipulation.
-Functions in this level are designed to be self-sufficient and independent, being triggered by the first level as needed.
+The second level is responsible for managing and updating the state of the application.
+It encapsulates core logic and performs operations that change the state of the system.

 <p align="center">
   <img src="architecture-1.svg" alt="Alt text">